devanshgoenka97/ConceptOOD/README.md

 This is the source code for the project done in Fall 2021 by Devansh Goenka and Yixuan Li.

 In this work, we propose ConceptOOD, a technique for introducing interpretability while performing OOD detection.
-Our method is motivated by the findings in [Network Dissection](http://netdissect.csail.mit.edu/final-network-dissection.pdf) and [Net2Vec](https://openaccess.thecvf.com/content_cvpr_2018/papers/Fong_Net2Vec_Quantifying_and_CVPR_2018_paper.pdf) which have found that convolutional neural networks can learn disentangled concepts, which we leverage to perform OOD detection along with the potential to explain these predictions.
+Our method is motivated by the findings in [Network Dissection](http://netdissect.csail.mit.edu/final-network-dissection.pdf) and [Net2Vec](https://openaccess.thecvf.com/content_cvpr_2018/papers/Fong_Net2Vec_Quantifying_and_CVPR_2018_paper.pdf), that convolutional neural networks can learn disentangled concepts, which we leverage to perform OOD detection along with the potential to explain these predictions.

 ![pipelines](figs/train.png)